chen-jonathan/ADT-and-Sort-Animation/README.md

 # ADT-and-Sort-Animation
 Short project animating how some common ADT (abstract data types) and sorts work.
+Responsible for back-end development in Java.

 ADT's included: Linked List, Stack, Queue and Binary Tree

 Sorts included: Bubble, Selection, Insertion, Quick

 Used as a study guide when learning these concepts in school.